Some ways I can help

 Menopause reset

 Our hormones are the master regulators of all of our physiological systems.
 Our hormones naturally change as we age and in women there is a loss of ovarian function that leads to changes in oestrogen, progesterone and testosterone levels.
-The impact of this loss of signalling around the body can have countless consequences in areas we previously felt 100% secure such as our mental health, metabolism, heart rate, sleep, cholesterol balance and diabetes risk.
+The impact of this loss of signalling around the body can have countless consequences in areas we previously felt 100% secure such as our mental health, metabolism, urinary tract health, heart rate, sleep, cholesterol balance and diabetes risk.
 In many women the onset of menopause is a silent driver of gradual weight gain that impacts our overall health and chronic disease risk.

 Every woman is individual and it is important to assess the symptoms and triggers that are specific to you.
 Only by looking at your individual case in the context of your lifestyle can we find a path for you that can help resolve your symptoms.